istio/cni/README.md

 #### IKS Setup

-No special set up is required for IKS, as it is currently use the default `cni-conf-dir` and `cni-bin-dir`.
+No special set up is required for IKS, as it currently uses the default `cni-conf-dir` and `cni-bin-dir`.

 #### Red Hat OpenShift Setup